Themile95/Rock-paper-scissor/README.md

 # Rock-paper-scissor
-This is rock paper scissor game.
+This program is a code for a single player rock paper scissor game.

+type "0" for rock. type "1" for paper. type "2" for scissor.